Running: Active vs Passive Recovery

 What Is Passive Recovery?

-Passive recovery means no training at all.
-It’s full rest, a chance for your muscles, joints and nervous system to fully relax and repair.
+Passive recovery means no training at all, allowing your body complete rest.
+It’s full rest, providing an essential opportunity for your muscles, joints and nervous system to fully relax, recover and repair from the stresses of previous workouts.

 Rebuild muscle fibres